 Top Middle Atlantic Region Schools in Bilingual & Multilingual Education

 Teachers College at Columbia University is one of the finest schools in the United States for getting a degree in bilingual & multilingual education.
 Located in the city of New York, Teachers College is a private not-for-profit university with a small student population.
-A Best Colleges rank of #12 out of 2,217 colleges nationwide means Teachers College is a great university overall.
+A Best Colleges rank of #12 out of 2,217 schools nationwide means Teachers College is a great university overall.

-Located in the large city of New York, Bank Street College of Education is a private not-for-profit college with a small student population.
+Located in the large city of New York, Bank Street College of Education is a private not-for-profit college with a fairly small student population.

-SUNY Brockport is a moderately-sized public college located in the fringe town of Brockport.
+SUNY Brockport is a moderately-sized public college located in the town of Brockport.
 This college ranks 72nd out of 142 schools for overall quality in the state of New York.

 There were roughly 2 bilingual & multilingual education students who graduated with this degree at SUNY Brockport in the most recent data year.

 Located in the large suburb of Old Westbury, SUNY Old Westbury is a public school with a small student population.
-This school ranks 104th out of 142 colleges for overall quality in the state of New York.
+This school ranks 104th out of 142 schools for overall quality in the state of New York.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.